 With 25 seconds left, and the Bills trailing 32-28, Josh Allen took the snap from the Rams' 13-yard-line on fourth-and-8.
-He tossed a pass in the direction of Gabriel Davis near the goal line.
+He tossed a pass in the direction of Gabe Davis near the goal line.
 The throw was behind the wideout, but a flag sailed in.
 Pass interference.
 New life for Buffalo.
 On the next play, Allen tossed the go-ahead TD to Tyler Kroft for the win.

 Rams players took exception to the DPI called on corner Darious Williams.

 Receiver Robert Woods was asked if it looked like Williams committed a penalty from where he stood on the sideline.

 "No, obviously not," Woods responded.
 "Being out there, he's playing defensive back, he's playing hands-on, he's checking him, and as he gets into his route, the receiver initiates the contact and the quarterback is literally just throwing the ball in the area, and it wasn't even a catchable ball.
 But, obviously, they made the call, it is what it is, you got to keep playing and finish the game."

 The call seemed ticky-tack at best.
 Still, no game comes down to one play.
 Earlier in the bout, refs ruled a simultaneous possession was an interception for L.A.
 Had that judgment call went the other way, the Rams' comeback bid would likely have been snuffed out before it started.